ajcwebdev/dash-transcripts/markdown_files/2023-12-11-dash-masternode-network-frontend-hosting.md

 [65:56] happens, it can get posy banned.
 Well, people aren't going to read all that.
 But we can have a very simple, these are the constraints that we've decided on for this version of this.
 And
 [66:09] of course, there's nothing that would prevent master nodes from running similar services.
 I mean, people within the Dash community could fork what we created, tweak the parameters, tweak the
 [66:18] levers on it, and then publish another version that's perhaps more successful than the choices that we made or whatever.
 Well, if this sounds like something that you would like to see the
-[66:30] incubator pursue and/or if you would like to get involved with it yourself, should it become an actual concept, you have Ryan and/or AJ's contact information in the description section below, [66:42] and we'll say goodbye now.
+[66:30] incubator pursue and/or if you would like to get involved with it yourself, should it become an actual concept, you have Rion and/or AJ's contact information in the description section below, [66:42] and we'll say goodbye now.
 Yeah.
 One last thing.
 Sorry.
 I know we're closing up.
 I'm going to drop a link here to a video.
 I posted it in the public comments.
 So hopefully that shows up and then
 [66:58] maybe we can put it in the video description as well.
 This is the fourth part of a blockchain debate series that AJ and I had with several other people, maybe a year or two ago.
 And this fourth
 [67:14] part we talk about the technical, we go into more technical details about how the internet is structured and what kind of pain points, or not pain points, but what kind of censorship points